-- To view the percentage of remaining battery charge, place the mouse pointer over the Power icon - To use Power Options, right-click the Power icon main, and then select Power Options.
+To view the percentage of remaining battery charge, place the mouse pointer over the Power icon

+• To view power settings, right-click the Power icon , and then, depending on your product, select Power and sleep settings or Power options.

-Different Power icons indicate whether the computer is running on battery or external power.
+Different power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.